 We are going to touch on some of the more important areas that this bill introduces to the Texas Family Code.
 Starting with: how the bill changes the law regarding overdue child support and inheritances.
 Most notably, the law in Texas has been changed to reflect that if you or your co-parent owe child support and then come into an inheritance you cannot transfer that inheritance to another person.
 Rather, the law in Texas as of September 1st of this year is that the inheritance must be used to settle any child support obligation that Is owed.

 Let’s take a hypothetical situation to better illuminate this point.
 Say that your ex-husband inherits $50,000 from his deceased uncle’s estate.
 It used to be the case that your ex-husband could have chosen to transfer this money to a relative or friend rather than pay it in child support.
-However, this is now against the law, and that money may not be transferred to another person before it is applied to any arrearage in child support that is owed.
+However, this practice is now illegal.
+That money cannot be transferred to another person before it is applied to any child support arrears owed.

 What is a waiver of citation?

 When beginning a family lawsuit, the customary way to provide notice to the opposing party is to have him or her served personally.
 This means that you would file your lawsuit, and then ask the clerk of the court to prepare multiple copies, a citation, and any other documentation that that court requires and to have that personally served upon the other person.
-The citation will be completed by the process server and returned to the court.
-This gives the court proof that the opposing party was served.
-The responding party has essentially 20 days to file an answer to the lawsuit or risk being found in default.
+The process server will complete the citation and return it to the court.
+This serves as proof to the court that the opposing party was served.
+The responding party has 20 days to file an answer to the lawsuit, or they risk being found in default.

 The most common response to a petition for a family lawsuit is to file an answer.
 An answer usually amounts to a general denial in a very short document.
 However, another option would be to file a waiver of service before even being served with the petition.
 Here is how that would work.
 In many cases, you would inform your opposing party that you are about to file a family lawsuit.
 This means reaching out to him or her directly and making it known that a lawsuit is about to be filed.
 From there, the opposing party can choose to forego personal service and instead can choose to file what is known as a waiver of service.